Blockchain-voting/block-ed/HelpfulTips.md

 ```

 - On heroku go to 'Resources' tab in your app.
 In the 'Quickly add add-ons...' bar type `Heroku Postgres` and add it to your resources
-  - if you aren't using postgres then don't bother with this and/or type whatever other resources you are using
+  - if you aren't using postgres then don't bother with this and/or type whatever other resources you are using (i.e. MongoDB)
   - Make sure in your `dbConnect.js`, or however you connect to your database, you have `process.env.DATABASE_URL` as part of the database connection promise.

 ```